NCVA-VB/handbook/common/clubtryouts.md

 # **Club Tryouts**

 ## Parent / Player Guidelines

 ### What should a player and his parents expect from a club at tryouts?

-You have the right to make an informed decision.
+* You have the right to make an informed decision.
 Since your decision is binding for the full season, you should make your choice carefully.

-You should be wary of any club that tries to convince you to join while denying you information.
+* You should be wary of any club that tries to convince you to join while denying you information.

-We recommend that you receive the information in writing.
+* We recommend that you receive the information in writing.

-At the very least, you are entitled to the following information from the clubs:
+### At the very least, you are entitled to the following information from the clubs
 - The opportunity to talk to parents, other players, and/or other programs.
 - The opportunity to try out in a future season without discrimination.
 - Knowledge about how many spots are available before a tryout begins.